Associated quarkonia production in a single boson $e^+e^-$ annihilation: Conclusions

-QCD and EW production mechanisms have been investigated separately within the QCD NLO accuracy.
-It has been shown that one should consider both production mechanisms simultaneously as they both provide a significant contribution to the total cross section in a wide energy range.
-Analytical expressions for QCD and EW amplitudes and cross sections contributions have been obtained and numerical results for cross sections have been presented.
-The relative contributions of production mechanisms to the total cross section have been analysed.
+It has been shown that the both studied mechanisms, namely QCD and EW ones, significantly contribute to the cross section in a wide energy range.
+Analytical expressions for QCD and EW amplitudes and cross sections have been obtained and numerical results for cross sections have been presented.
+Also, the relative contributions of production mechanisms to the total cross section have been analysed.
+We believe that the presented results may be of considerable interest for experiments at future $e^+e^-$~colliders.

-A special attention have been paid to the NLO correction analysis in cases of each production mechanisms.
-Both evaluated corrections are significant in terms of the conducted analysis.

-The energy sufficient to proper charmonia pair investigation nor to bottomonia pair production can not be achieved at the existing $e^+e^-$~facilities.
-Nonetheless we believe that the presented results may be of considerable interest for experiments at future $e^+e^-$~colliders.

-The study was carried out within the framework of the scientific program of the National Center for Physics and Mathematics, the project ``Particle Physics and Cosmology''. ~~I.~Belov acknowledges the support from ``BASIS'' Foundation, grant No. 20-2-2-2-1.
+Authors are grateful to the organizing committee of ICPPA2022 for the opportunity to make this report.
+This study was conducted within the scientific program of the National Center for Physics and Mathematics, section \#5 \glqq Particle Physics and Cosmology\grqq.
+Stage 2023-2025.
+I.~Belov acknowledges the support from \glqq BASIS\grqq~Foundation, grant No. 20-2-2-2-1.